 “Table top simulation”

 The RQA consultant will develop a scenario with input from a member of your team.
 This will relate to one of your crisis types identified in your risk profiling.
-Your team (based in your board room or located remotely) will be fed information from the consultant regarding a serious incident, followed by various “injects” that escalate the scale as time goes on.
+Your team (based in your board room or located remotely) will be fed information from the consultant regarding the after effects from a serious incident, followed by various “injects” that escalate the scale as time goes on.
+The focus will be on how you can get your business back to normal operating levels and capability.

-On completion of all simulations and exercises, a full report will be prepared highlighting findings from the exercise with recommendations for further developments of plans and capability.
+On completion of the business continuity simulation, a full report will be prepared highlighting findings with recommendations for further developments of plans and capability.